Avaiga/taipy-doc/docs/manuals/new-user-manual/what-if-analysis/index.md

 business cases.
 This is ideal for time-based analyses like monthly forecasts, weekly results, daily reports, etc.

-For more details on scenarios, please refer to the [Scenario Management](../scenario-mgt/index.md) page.
+For more details on scenarios, please refer to the [Scenario and Data Management](../sdm/index.md) page.

 # Motivation and advantages